megha-a7/facial_expression_recognition_with_keras/README.md

 Build and train a model in Keras for Facial Expression Recognition.
 Deploy the model on web using FLASK and run it on videos.

+To run the application, run all the files successfully then run python main.py file (click the localhost link to view the results)

 ## Features
 - Explore the Dataset
 - Generate Training and Validation Batches